roxcelic/vs-goosebumps/README.md

     - ## for marketplace viewers
     - if you would like to check out more things ive made check out my [github](https://github.com/roxcelic)
     - if you would like to checkout the git repo for this come to [here](https://github.com/roxcelic/themes)
+    - ## for github viewers
+    - if you would like you can check it out on the vscode marketplace [here](https://marketplace.visualstudio.com/items?itemName=roxcelic.goosebumps)

 ## extra info,